 We know – students have enough on their plate without spending the time to research different bank accounts.
 However, going with the bank or credit union that offers the lowest fees and the best student perks can give a serious boost to your balance.
 Be warned, the big bank on campus is not always your best bet, so think outside the box, like a local credit union.
 Read more tips on how to pick a student checking account.

-First Financial has some great options for high school and college students.
-We have a Student Checking Account (ages 14-23) as well as these special offers with some awesome perks for recent college grads:**
+First Financial has some great options for high school and college students, like our Student Checking Account (ages 14-23).

 YOUNG ADULTS | Do as they say, not as they do.

 Despite the best intentions, many Americans are still struggling to save in the face of large debts and economic uncertainty.
 Remember that just because others aren’t always saving in these tough times doesn’t mean you should follow suit.
 Be a good example for your family and community by committing to save more.